'Oppenheimer' dominates Golden Globes, 'Poor Things' upsets 'Barbie' in comedy

 HI, BARBIE

+Downey’s win, his third Globe, denied one to “Kenergy.”
+Ryan Gosling had been seen as his stiffest competition, just one of the many head-to-head contests between “Oppenheimer” and Greta Gerwig’s “Barbie.”
+The filmmakers faced each other in the best director category, where Nolan triumphed.

-It was two hours before "Barbie," the year's biggest hit with more than $1.4 billion in ticket sales, won an award.
+It was two hours before "Barbie," the year's biggest hit with more than $1.4 billion in ticket sales, won an award Sunday.
 Billie Eilish's "What Was I Made For?" took best song, and swiftly after, "Barbie" took the Globes' new honor for "cinematic and box office achievement."
 Some thought that award might go to Taylor Swift, whose "Taylor Swift: The Eras Tour" also set box-office records.
+Swift, though, remains winless in five Globe nods.

 Margot Robbie, star and producer of "Barbie," accepted the award in a pink gown modeled after 1977's Superstar Barbie.